 Elevate Your PBJ

-When thinking about vegan sandwiches, a classic peanut butter and jam is a great place to start.
-Anybody can make a PBJ sandwich, but let me tell you how to make a great one.
+When beginning your exploration of vegan sandwiches, a classic peanut butter and jam (PBJ) offers the perfect starting point.
+Anybody can make a decent PBJ sandwich, but let me tell you how to make a great one.

 Opt for jam, preserves, or conserves instead of jelly since you’ll get more fruit and less sugar.

 Next, select a high quality bread.
-Maybe an organic whole grain bread, or a good sourdough.
-Ideally, get your bread freshly-baked.
+You have plenty of fantastic bread options.
+Maybe an organic whole grain sandwich loaf, or a freshly-baked sourdough baguette.
+Ideally, get your bread from a local bakery.
 If you’re lucky, you’ll live near a good bakery that makes excellent vegan bread.
 If not, bread machines are a surprisingly affordable appliance.
-Whatever bread you choose, toasting it will give your sandwich more flavor and some crunch.
+Whichever bread you choose, toasting it will give your sandwich more flavor and some crunch.

-You can further increase your options by swapping in a different type of nut butter: almond or cashew is delicious, while pistachio or macadamia is sublime.
+You can further increase your options by swapping in a different type of nut butter: almond or cashew is delicious, while pistachio or macadamia is divine.

 A nice alternative to PBJ is vegan cream cheese and sliced dates.
-It’ll give you the same sweetness intermingling with a rich spread.
+It’ll give you the same sweetness intermingling with a rich and tangy spread.

-You’ll enjoy your sandwiches more if you don’t get into a rut by using the same bread time after time.
+You’ll enjoy your sandwiches more if you don’t fall into a rut by using the same bread time after time.
 Mix it up between bagels, rolls, bread slices, English muffins, and so forth.
 Many breads irritatingly contain a small amount of dairy or egg products.
 And whole grain breads, as often as not, contain honey.
 So always check the ingredients when buying bread.
-No matter what sort of bread you choose, toasting it can produce added flavor and some crunch.
+No matter what sort of bread you choose, toasting it will add flavor and crunch.